Uncle Ebo Whyte

 Uncle Ebo Whyte (born James Ebo Whyte; 20 July 1954) is a Ghanaian playwright, author and motivational speaker.
 He is the artistic director and lead writer at Roverman Productions and has written and directed over 59 plays for stage since 2008.
 His plays include Not My Husband, The Day Dad Came, Unhappy Wives Confused Husbands, Dear God Comma, Rejected, Dora Why, Blackmail and many others.
 Ebo Whyte is also the author of the Rover Monthly Report, an inspirational magazine, and has two novels: The Deal and The Perfect Couple written by him.

-He's acclaimed as Ghana's most successful playwright and also as the one who has revived theatre after its long dormancy due to political upheavals.
+As an acclaimed playwright he has contributed to the revival of theatre in Ghana after a long dormancy due to political upheavals.

 Early life and education

-Uncle Ebo, a Fante, was born and raised in South Suntreso, Kumasi, in Ghana to a feisty fishmonger mother, Baaba Esama and ex-boxer father, Mr. Whyte.
+Uncle Ebo, a Fante, was born and raised in South Suntreso, Kumasi, in Ghana to a fishmonger mother, Baaba Esama, whom he described as 'fiesty', and ex-boxer father, Mr. Whyte.
 He grew up the first of five boys in a competitive household and one in which his parents did not hide which of their children they favored and he was his father's favorite.
 Ebo Whyte was always under the pressure of comparison with his younger brother who he describes as "more handsome, more adjusted, more intelligent".
-He confessed that he "had a difficult battle with inan feriority complex" and couldn't bring himself to answer a question in class.
-When he was 15 his father died, and his family lost everything to the large, extended family because those were the days before the Provisional National Defense Council (PNDC) law came into place, for when a man died intestate, which protects the widow and the children.
+He confessed that he "had a difficult battle with an inferiority complex" and couldn't bring himself to answer a question in class.
+When he was 15, his father died, and his family lost everything to the large, extended family because those were the days before the Provisional National Defense Council (PNDC) law came into place, for when a man died interstate, which protects the widow and the children.

 He was then moved to live with a maternal uncle in Accra to be able to continue onto Secondary School, and for three years he sold bread to supplement his upkeep.

 He had his basic education in at South Suntreso L/A middle school, Kumasi and continued his secondary education in Accra at the Osu Presbyterian Senior High School for O' levels and self tutored for his A' levels.
 After that, he worked for six years to gather funds before continuing onto the University of Ghana, Legon to read statistics.
 He was a resident of and affiliated to the popular Commonwealth Hall, popularly called the Vandals.
 He later self tutored and sat for some of the professional examinations for Chartered accountants, ACCA and Professional Marketing Examinations, ICEM but decided last minute against accounting.
 He wanted a life of spinning stories into gold.

 He worked as the head of marketing and finance in a bookselling company for a period of time before pursuing his passion as a playwright.